ToniWonKanobi/theoveranalyzed.net/posts/2014/10/7/the-last-american-who-knew-what-the-f-he-was-doing.md

 @@ Title="The Last American Who Knew What The F*** He Was Doing"
 @@ Date=2014-10-07 12:00
 @@ Description: Two days past the three-year anniversary of his death, I explain what Steve Jobs meant to me as an Apple fan.
-@@ Tags=apple, steve jobs, feelings, culture, history
+@@ Tags=apple, Steve Jobs, feelings, culture, history

-Istole this post's title from The Onion's October 6, 2011 [piece](http://techcrunch.com/2011/10/07/steve-jobs-the-crazy-one/) immediately following Steve Jobs' passing on October 5, 2011.
-In the typical The Onion fashion, their words are quite funny, whilst simultaneously evoking feelings of a certain 'what-ness?'
+This post's title came from The Onion's [piece](http://techcrunch.com/2011/10/07/steve-jobs-the-crazy-one/) immediately following Steve Jobs' passing on October 5, 2011.

 <hr class="small">